iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

       * *Where n is the number of times the character _ should be printed.*
       * *The line should end with a \n.*
       * *If n is 0 or less, the function should only print \n.*

+💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
  <br><br>

 * **7. I feel like I am diagonally parked in a parallel universe**